Long before doctors

 Through trial and error, each generation added to the knowledge pool and passed it on to the next.
 Even today, many people swear by what we define as folk medicine.

 Here is a selection of home remedy advice, collected from people living in all corners of the Norwegian landscape.

-But before you read on, please remember that many of us living today have an important advantage: access to a doctor.
+NB!
+Before you read on, please remember that many of us living today have an important advantage: access to a doctor.
 Please pay her a visit if you are not feeling well. – And remember: if you test out any of the following treatments, you do so at your own peril.
 Always be vigilant and careful.

-Take one tablespoon of honey in the evening and you will soon feel tired and long for your bed.
+Take one tablespoon of honey in the evening, and you will soon feel tired and long for your bed.

 (1) Tea made from leaf buds taken from the birch tree eases your migraine.